Chart Color Schemes

 Morawa has seen below average employment performance when compared to national benchmarks

-The key industries are agriculture, forestry & fishing, public administration & safety, and education & training.
-Agriculture, forestry & fishing employment levels are at 4.0 times the regional average.
+The key industries of employment among residents are agriculture, forestry & fishing, public administration & safety, and education & training.
+The area demonstrates a particularly notable concentration in agriculture, forestry & fishing, with employment levels at 4.0 times the regional average.
 Conversely, health care & social assistance shows lower representation at 5.1% versus the regional average of 11.9%.
-Many residents commute elsewhere for work based on Census data.
+While local employment opportunities exist in the area, it appears many residents commute elsewhere for work, based on the count of Census working population to local population.

 Frequently Asked Questions - Employment